wesleyLaurence/Music-Code/README.md

 ## Setup

 ### Download Program Files
 First, download the Music-Code program files here: [Music-Code Program Files](https://drive.google.com/file/d/1C1st6FFar_-QhCX9AW04DyAHwOtLP5nT/view?usp=sharing).
-Store the program files in a memorable location, then copy the file path (you will need this in a moment).
+Unzip and save the program files in a memorable location.
+Then copy the file path (you will need this in a moment).

 ### Create Anaconda Environment
 Anaconda is the optimal way to run Music-Code.